Guánica, Puerto Rico

 This beach is one of the best points to appreciate the forest ecosystem.
 The beach has an extensive coast, the water is crystal clear and the sand is white, we recommend being cautious when swimming, since the beach faces the open sea.

+Keep in mind that at certain times of the year, the parking might be closed so you might need to park off-road.
+The beach is part of a nature reserve, and numerous protected species call it home.
 When parking your vehicle, you will walk along the boardwalk boardwalk overlooking the ponds, an important nesting site for the Puerto Rican concho toad.
 To the east of the beach you can experience the best parts of the beach.
 The water is deeper at the first stop for adults and teenagers, if you have a small child, towards the end of the beach you will find shallow places in the form of a pool.

 One of the most favorite places is further east along the beach.
 Families with young children will love the east side of Tamarindo Beach, the water is calm, crystal clear and shallow.